alexhaefner/SimpleAL/README.md

 Simplifying autolayout

-There are two ways to use this framework.
-The simplest way will create and apply a constraint directly to a view.
-The other way is an category on NSLayoutConstrain that is a simplification of the standard API.
+There is a very simple way to make constraints with this framework that is a simplification of the standard AutoLayout API.

 **Creating constraints and applying them directly to views**